 In 2004, anti-gay forces in Kentucky pushed through Amendment 1, a constitutional amendment that excludes same-sex couples from marriage and prohibits same-sex couples from attaining any other form of legal family status.

 GROUPS ACTIVELY WORKING ON MARRIAGE:

-- Kentucky Fairness Alliance is Kentucky's central statewide lesbian, gay, bisexual and transgender (LGBT) civil rights and advocacy organization.
+- The Fairness Campaign is an organization in Kentucky that advocates for gay, bisexual and transgender (LGBT) civil rights and advocacy organization.

 - Freedom to Marry is the campaign to win marriage for same-sex couples nationwide.